Golden age of American animation: DePatie-Freleng Enterprises and Warner Bros.-Seven Arts

-After more than two decades at the top, Warner Bros. shut down the original "Termite Terrace" studio in 1963 and DePatie-Freleng Enterprises assumed production of the shorts, licensed by Warner Bros.
-Most of the series’ main cast of characters were retired from theaters at this time, including Warners most popular star, Bugs Bunny.
-Daffy Duck, however, would still appear in theatrical cartoons, mostly paired with Speedy Gonzales.
-Beside them, Porky Pig, Granny, Sylvester and the Goofy Gophers appeared in this era, but most appeared in just one or more shorts.
+After more than two decades at the top, Warner Bros. shut down the original Termite Terrace studio in 1963.
+That same year, Freleng and DePatie formed their own studio, DePatie-Freleng Enterprises, which assumed production of Looney Tunes following an agreement with Warner Bros.
+Most of the Looney Tunes characters were retired from theatres during this time, including Warner's biggest star, Bugs Bunny.
+Daffy Duck, however, still appeared in theatrical cartoons, mostly paired with Speedy Gonzales.

-14 Wile E. Coyote and Roadrunner cartoons were also commissioned, with the last 11 being outsourced to Format Films, under direction of former Chuck Jones animator Rudy Larriva.
-These cartoons were not well received, and were criticized for its lack of spirit and charm to that of Jones’ shorts.
+Fourteen original Wile E. Coyote and Roadrunner cartoons were also commissioned, 11 of which were outsourced to Format Films as DePatie-Freleng was swamped with work as they were also contracted to produce The Pink Panther cartoons for United Artists.
+These cartoons, directed by former Chuck Jones animator Rudy Larriva and nicknamed "The Larriva Eleven", were not well received and were criticized for their inability to recapture the spirit and charm of Jones' original cartoons.

-After DePatie-Freleng ceased production of Looney Tunes in 1967, Bill Hendricks was put in charge of production of the newly renamed Warner Bros.-Seven Arts animation studio, and hired veterans such as Alex Lovy and LaVerne Harding from the Walter Lantz studio, Volus Jones and Ed Solomon from Disney, Jaime Diaz who later worked on The Fairly OddParents as director, and David Hanan, who previously worked on Roger Ramjet.
-Hendricks brought only three of the original Looney Tunes veterans to the studio; Ted Bonniscken, Norman McCabe and Bob Givens.
-The studio's one-shot cartoons from this era were critically panned and are widely considered to be the worst in the studio's history: Cool Cat, Merlin the Magic Mouse, Chimp and Zee and Norman Normal, despite the later gaining a large cult following, were said to be witless, crudely animated as well as having poor writing and design because of the extremely low budgets the crew had to work with by this time.
-Alex Lovy left the studio in 1968 and Robert McKimson took over.
-McKimson mostly focused on the recurring characters Alex Lovy had created and two of his own creation, Bunny and Claude.
-The last of the original Looney Tunes shorts produced was Bugged by a Bee and the last Merrie Melodies short was Injun Trouble, which shares its name with another Looney Tunes short from 1938.
+After DePatie-Freleng ceased production of Looney Tunes in 1967, William L. Hendricks was put in charge of production of the newly renamed Warner Bros.-Seven Arts animation studio and hired veterans such as Alex Lovy and LaVerne Harding from the Walter Lantz studio; Volus Jones and Ed Solomon from Disney; Jaime Diaz, who later worked on The Fairly OddParents as director; and David Hanan, who previously worked on Roger Ramjet.
+Hendricks brought only three of the original Looney Tunes veterans to the studio: Ted Bonniscken, Norman McCabe and Robert Givens.
+Under Hendricks and Lovy, the studios continued making Daffy-Speedy cartoons and created new characters such as Cool Cat and Merlin the Magic Mouse.
+Despite this, the cartoons of this era were critically panned and are widely considered to be the worst in the studio's history (despite Norman Normal gaining a large cult following).

+Lovy left the studio in 1968 and Robert McKimson was brought back to take over.
+McKimson used the pre-1967 characters only in bumpers for The Bugs Bunny-Road Runner Show and in advertisements; otherwise, he mostly focused on the recurring characters Alex Lovy had created and two of his own creation, Bunny and Claude.
+The last of the original Looney Tunes shorts produced was Bugged by a Bee (1969) and the last Merrie Melodies short was Injun Trouble (1969), which shares its name with another Looney Tunes short from 1938.
 The Warner Bros.-Seven Arts studio finally shut down in 1969.
 A total of 1,039 Looney Tunes shorts had been created.

 A decade later, after the success of the film, The Bugs Bunny/Road Runner Movie, which consisted predominantly of footage from the classic shorts by Jones, a new in-house studio to produce original animation opened its doors in 1980 named Warner Bros.
 Animation, which exists to this day.